-IPODERAC's Children Fund (ICF) is a U.S.-based nonprofit organization committed to the work of IPODERAC in Puebla, Mexico.
+IPODERAC's Children Fund (ICF) is a U.S.-based nonprofit 501(c)(3) organization committed to the work of IPODERAC in Atlixco, Mexico.
 IPODERAC is a home for abandoned, homeless children ages 6-18 that ensures they get an education and training for jobs, combined with life skills to be self sufficient.
-A social enterprise, IPODERAC, raises 75% of its operating funds from the sale of artisan goat cheese, goat’s milk soap and carpentry items.
+A social enterprise, IPODERAC, raises approximately 50% of its operating funds from the sale of artisan goat cheese, goat’s milk soap, and carpentry items.

 - Raise awareness of the plight of children, including their families, who live and/or work on the streets of Mexico and have been socially excluded.